isomerpages/moe-unitysec/_sec-1-registration-2025/Step 1: Our School.md

 <h4><a href="https://sites.google.com/moe.edu.sg/unityopenhouse?usp=sharing" rel="noopener nofollow" target="_blank">Unity’s Key Programmes and Strengths</a></h4>
 <h4>Full Subject-Based Banding (Full SBB)</h4>
 <p><strong><u>Purpose of Full SBB</u></strong>
+<br>From 2024, all secondary schools will implement Full Subject Based Banding
+(SBB).</p>
-<br>Full SBB is part of MOE’s ongoing efforts to nurture the joy of learning
+<p>Full SBB is part of MOE’s ongoing efforts to nurture the joy of learning
 and develop multiple pathways to cater to the different strengths and interests of our students.
 With Full SBB, we are moving towards one secondary education, with many subject bands, to better meet our students’ learning needs.
 This